RoyalNom/Sokoban-Webpage-Python/README.txt

 Make sure that loaded iframes and so new templates have a layout which accomodates for the fact that it is an iframe

 pip install SQLAlchemy
+pip install flask-sqlalchemy
+pip install

+To create a database in terminal:
+- python
+- from app(server) import db
+- db.create_all()
+- exit()
+(or just run the
+python setup_db.py command)

+To check this open a new terminal and type:
+- cd instance
+- sqlite3 logindatabase.db
+- .tables
+- .exit

+ls and cd..